-Interest on borrowings decreased this year as a result of a higher proportion of borrowings under our lower interest US CP program compared to 2017 and the early redemption of our US\$1.4 billion senior notes in April 2018.
+Interest on borrowings increased this year as a result of the net issuance of senior notes throughout the year, partially offset by a higher proportion of borrowings under our lower-interest US CP program compared to 2018.
 See "Managing Our Liquidity and Financial Resources" for more information about our debt and related finance costs.